aregsar/aregsarblog/blog/2020/laravel-app-with-mysql-in-docker/index.md

 docker-compose down
 ```

-Try connecting to see failure
+Try connecting to mysql see failure.

+Bring the services back up.

 ```bash
 docker-compose up -d
 ```

-See logged in user again
+See the connection is working again

 Check data/mysql directory to see the persisted database files